MrTacoTastic/WoW-Emulation-Misc/README.md

 ## WoW Emulation Misc

-Just a bunch of things useful for wow emulation you can find their zip files under releases.
+Just a bunch of things useful for wow emulation.

 Repository created by Staff @ https://wowemulation.com